Alcamech/clj-lexrank/README.md

 ## Usage

 Arguments
-  - path - Path to file or directory.
+  - ingest - Ingest can either be a file path, directory path, or string.
   - cosine-threshold - Threshold to test against when determining similarity.
   - lexrank-error - Value to compare against sigma in power method computation.
   - topN  - Top N sentences to use in the summary.